France - Data Protection Overview

 - seeking parental consent for minors under the age of 15;

-- promoting parental control tools that respect children's privacy and interests;
+- promoting parental control tools that respect the minor's privacy and best interests;

 - strengthening the information and rights of minors through design;

-- verifying the age of the child and the parents' agreement to respect the child's privacy; and
+- checking the age of the minor and parental consent to respect the child's privacy; and

-- providing specific guarantees to protect the interests of the child.
+- providing specific safeguards to protect the interests of the child.

 Article 6 of the Act provides that it is prohibited to process the following sensitive data: personal data revealing the alleged racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership of a natural person or to process genetic or biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning the sex life or sexual orientation of a natural person.

-As exception, Article 6 provides that these sensitive data can be processed in the cases mentioned in Article 9(2) of the GDPR and for processing justified by public interest and duly authorised.
+As an exception, Article 6 provides that these sensitive data can be processed in the cases mentioned in Article 9(2) of the GDPR and for processing justified by public interest and duly authorized.

 In addition, Article 44 of the Act provides that Article 6 of the Act does not apply for:

-- statistical processing carried out by the National Institute of Statistics and Economic Studies or one of the ministerial statistical offices;
+- statistical processing carried out by the French National Institute of Statistics and Economic Studies ('Insee') or one of the ministerial statistical offices;

 - processing in accordance with CNIL standard regulations implemented by employers or administrations regarding biometric data strictly necessary to control access to workplaces, and to devices and applications used by the employees;